 CTV measurement is strongest when it is designed as a test before the campaign launches, not reconstructed after a dashboard disappoints.
 Automatic content recognition (ACR) can identify exposure at the smart-TV or household level; identity graphs can connect that household to eligible outcome signals; foot traffic and transaction data can indicate offline response.
-But none of that proves incrementality unless the test has clean eligibility rules, control design, lookback windows, and suppression logic.
+None of that proves incrementality unless the test has clean eligibility rules, control design, lookback windows, and suppression logic.
 This guide is for advertisers and agencies using CTV/Smart TV ACR, MAID identity, global mobility, and cross-channel measurement.
+Pair it with seed match testing and clean-room joins when multiple parties touch the same keys.

 Key Takeaways